nilpunch/fixed-point/README.md

 ### Key Features

-- The number of fractional places can be controlled using a single constant.
+- The number of fractional bits can be controlled using a single constant.
 - LUTs are generated deterministically at runtime with adjustable precision and size.
-- Avoids static initializers, preventing IL2CPP from introducing unnecessary static guards in hot paths.
+- Avoids static initializers, preventing IL2CPP from introducing unnecessary static guards.